department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can get benefits for flight training if you meet the requirements listed below.<br>
+You can get benefits for flight training if you meet the requirements listed below.

 <br>